Skip to main content

 States that require partial vehicle inspections

 Many states have relatively lax inspection requirements.
 These laws tend to exempt many vehicles, usually newer models, hybrids, or electric vehicles.
-The inspection periods are often every 2 years and in some states, only apply to certain areas of the state.
-Many of these states only do VIN inspections and often times only for out-of-state vehicles.
+The inspection periods are often every two years and, in some states, only apply to certain areas of the state.
+Many of these states only do VIN inspections and oftentimes only for out-of-state vehicles.

 Six states only require out-of-state vehicles to get a VIN inspection: Florida, Kansas, Kentucky, Nebraska, Oklahoma, and Wyoming.
 Alabama and North Dakota only require a safety inspection for specific circumstances, including right before you purchase your car or if your car is a rebuilt vehicle.

-A lot of states have minimal regulations except for in certain metropolitan areas.
-Generally speaking, motorists in those areas are required to do an emissions test every 2 years.
-These states include: Arizona, Delaware, Connecticut, Idaho, Indiana, Maryland, New Jersey, New Mexico, Ohio, Oregon, Washington, and Wisconsin.
+A lot of states have minimal regulations except for certain metropolitan areas.
+Generally speaking, motorists in those areas are required to do an emissions test every two years.
+These states include Arizona, Delaware, Connecticut, Idaho, Indiana, Maryland, New Jersey, New Mexico, Ohio, Oregon, Washington, and Wisconsin.

-Some states have a combination of an emissions inspection and a safety inspection every 2 years.
+Some states have a combination of an emissions inspection and a safety inspection every two years.
 These states include California, Colorado, Illinois, Missouri, and Rhode Island.

 Utah has some unique but simple inspection requirements.
-Safety inspections are required when your car is 4, 8, and 10 years old.
+Safety inspections are required when your car is four, eight, and 10 years old.
 When your car is older than 10 years, inspections become annual.
 Emissions inspections are also only required for certain metropolitan areas of Utah.

 States with strict vehicle safety inspections